 When comparing the implementations of Figures 5.10 and 5.11, each has advantages and disadvantages.
 The first does not require that the node classes know about the traverse function.
 With this approach, it is easy to add new methods to the tree class that do other traversals or other operations on nodes of the tree.
 However, we see that traverse in Figure 5.10 does need to be familiar with each node subclass.
 Adding a new node subclass would therefore require modifications to the traverse function.
 In contrast, the approach of Figure 5.11 requires that any new operation on the tree that requires a traversal also be implemented in the node subclasses.
 On the other hand, the approach of Figure 5.11 avoids the need for the traverse function to know anything about the distinct abilities of the node subclasses.
 Those subclasses handle the responsibility of performing a traversal on themselves.
 A secondary benefit is that there is no need for traverse to explicitly enumerate all of the different node subclasses, directing appropriate action for each.
 With only two node classes this is a minor point.
 But if there were many such subclasses, this could become a bigger problem.
 A disadvantage is that the traversal operation must not be called on a null pointer, because there is no object to catch the call.
-This problem could be avoided by using a flyweight to implement empty nodes.
+This problem could be avoided by using a flyweight (see Section 1.3.1) to implement empty nodes.

-Typically, the version of Figure 5.10 would be preferred in this example if traverse is a member function of the tree class, and if the node subclasses are
+Typically, the version of Figure 5.10 would be preferred in this example if traverse is a member function of the tree class, and if the node subclasses are hidden from users of that tree class.
+On the other hand, if the nodes are objects that have meaning to users of the tree separate from their existence as nodes in the tree, then the version of Figure 5.11 might be preferred because hiding the internal behavior of the nodes becomes more important.